 So now you know why you need to be composting.
-Now we can discuss how to compost.
+Now we can discuss how.

 Ways to Compost

 Purchased composters are usually a round container with holes drilled throughout, placed on a stand so it can be turned, and are usually smaller in size.
 They can also be standing stall type units that sit on the ground.
-With these units you put them where you want them, then just stir and add water and material every once in awhile.
+With these units, you put them where you want them.
+Then you just stir and add water and material every once in a while.
 These hold limited amounts of compost and are good for a smaller yard.

-DIY compost bins are easy to build.
-Some people use pallets to make “bins” and rotate their compost through each bin.
-I’ve seen compost done in concrete block squares that are stacked on 3 sides with fencing in the front.
+DIY bins are easy to build.
+Some people use pallets to make “bins” and rotate their materials through each bin.
+I’ve seen it done in concrete block squares that are stacked on 3 sides with fencing in the front.
 You can search Youtube for DIY Compost Bins and find many great ideas.

 Hot or Cool Composting